anafvaz/anafvaz/README.md

 Hi, I'm Filipa

 Data Analyst with a background in healthcare operations.
-I've spent the last few years working directly with clinical data, EMR systems, and medical workflows, which gives me a pretty different perspective from most analysts who come from a pure tech background.
+I've spent the last few years working directly with clinical data, EMR systems, and medical workflows, which gives me a pretty different perspective from analysts who come from a pure tech background.
+I understand what the data represents before I start pulling it apart.

-These days I'm building KPI dashboards in Looker, doing revenue and risk analysis across clinical operations, and making sure the numbers that reach the executive team are actually trustworthy.
+These days I'm building KPI dashboards in Looker and Power BI, doing revenue and risk analysis across clinical operations, and making sure the numbers that reach the executive team are actually trustworthy.
 I care a lot about data quality — probably because I've seen what happens when it's bad.

-My projects here focus on healthcare and operational data, built end-to-end in SQL and Tableau.
-They're real problems I found interesting, not tutorial datasets.
+My projects here focus on healthcare and operational analytics, built end-to-end in SQL and Tableau.
+Real problems I found interesting, not tutorial datasets.

-Currently finishing a B.Sc. in Computer Science (July 2026) and relocating to Valencia, Spain in September 2026 — open to roles there or remote.
+B.Sc. in Computer Science — IU International University, April 2026.
+Relocating to Lisbon, Portugal in October 2026 — open to Lisbon-based or fully remote EU roles.

+## Skills
-Skills: SQL · Python (Pandas, NumPy, Matplotlib) · Tableau · Looker · Excel
+SQL · Tableau · Power BI · Looker · Excel

 ## Featured Projects

-### Injection Activity & Revenue Dashboard (SQL + Tableau)
-Revenue and activity analysis across two MSK clinics.
-Identified 58% revenue concentration in one clinic and disproportionate physician dependency, findings relevant to operational risk planning.
-Built end-to-end in PostgreSQL and Tableau.
+### Patient Acquisition ROI Analysis — Mental Health Clinic (SQL · Power BI)
+Evaluated the return on investment of five patient acquisition channels for a therapy clinic.
+GP Referral and patient referrals delivered LTV:CAC ratios of 12.7 and 9.1 — every €1 spent returning €12.7 and €9.1 in patient revenue.
+Paid Social and Corporate Partnership both returned less than €1 per €1 spent.
+A separate finding: over 50% of patients don't return past session 3, which limits ROI across all channels regardless of how well acquisition performs.

-### Patient Appointment No-Show Analysis (SQL + Tableau)
+### Patient Appointment No-Show Analysis (SQL · Tableau)
-Analysis of 100,000+ medical appointment records to identify why patients don't show up.
-Found that wait times over 30 days significantly increase no-show rates.
-SMS reminders show a positive but limited effect, though the data doesn't allow us to confirm causality.
-Built an interactive Tableau dashboard and translated findings into actionable recommendations for improving appointment scheduling and reducing no-show rates in clinic operations.
+Analysis of medical appointment records to identify no-show drivers.
+Wait times over 30 days came out as the strongest risk factor, with younger patients and specific weekdays as secondary signals.
+Findings translated into scheduling recommendations for clinic operations.

-### Coffee Vending Machine Sales Analysis (SQL + Tableau)
+### Injection Activity & Revenue Dashboard (SQL · Tableau)
-Analysed data to find revenue patterns, peak hours, and underperforming products.
-Identified that a small number of products drove the majority of revenue.
-Recommendations included optimising inventory prioritisation and scheduling restocking outside peak hours to avoid disruption and reduce lost sales.
+Revenue and activity analysis across MSK clinics.
+Identified 58% revenue concentration in a single physician and heavy dependency on one service line — the kind of finding that matters when payment structures are about to change.

 Find me: www.linkedin.com/in/anafilipa-vaz · anafilipasv@gmail.com